Yoav666s/dnd-wiki/_pages/reckonfall.md

 | 12 | 19 |

 ## Skills
 There are 12 skills, each linked to a Character Attribute.
+You can choose 5 skills to be competent in.

 | Skill | Attribute | Description |
 | :---- | :---- | :---- |